irbisadm/send-mail/readme.md

 # Community contributed client for Smtp2Go API

 ## This package is a community contributed client for Smtp2Go API.
-It is not officially supported nor created by Smtp2Go API.
+It is not officially supported nor created by Smtp2Go.

 If you have any problem or question, please, contact contributors of this package at GitHub.

+## Pre-requisites

+You must have a Smtp2Go account to use this library.
+You can sign up for an account at https://www.smtp2go.com/

 ## Installation
 ```bash